Paris: A Decentralized Trained Open-Weight Diffusion Model: Experiments and Results

 Table~\ref{tab:fid_mono_multi_laion} compares inference strategies for our multi-expert approach against a monolithic baseline, both using the DiT-B/2 architecture (129M parameters per expert).
 The Top-2 strategy, which uses a weighted combination of the top-2 experts by router confidence, achieves the best performance with FID-50K of 22.60, representing a 7.04 improvement over the monolithic baseline (29.64).
 Surprisingly, the Full Ensemble strategy that weights all 8 experts by router probabilities underperforms (47.89), suggesting that selective expert collaboration is more effective than naive averaging across all experts.
 This validates our hypothesis that targeted routing outperforms simple ensemble approaches with Paris.

-Table~\ref{tab:comparison_sota} and Figure~\ref{fig:efficiency_plot} present a direct comparison between Paris and the original DDM baseline~\citep{mcallister2025decentralized}.
-Both models use the DiT-XL/2 architecture with 0.6B parameters and Top-1 expert selection.
-Paris achieves FID of 12.45 on a subset of LAION-Aesthetic using only 11M training images and 120 A40 GPU-days ($\sim$72 A100 equivalent), while DDM achieves FID of 9.84 using 158M training images and $\sim$1176 A100 GPU-days.
-This represents a 14$\times$ reduction in training data and 16.3$\times$ reduction in compute at the cost of 1.27$\times$ higher FID.
-The results demonstrate that Paris successfully implements decentralized diffusion training with substantially improved resource efficiency, making high-quality text-to-image generation accessible with commodity hardware and limited datasets.
-The modest quality gap suggests promising directions for future optimization while maintaining the core advantage of zero inter-expert communication.
+Table~\ref{tab:comparison_sota} and Figure~\ref{fig:efficiency_plot} compare Paris with DDM~\citep{mcallister2025decentralized}.
+Paris adopts DiT-XL/2 with architectural optimizations from PixArt-$\alpha$, reducing parameters from 0.89B to 0.6B.
+Paris achieves FID of 12.45 on LAION-Aesthetic using 11M training images and 120 A40 GPU-days ($\sim$72 A100 equivalent), while DDM achieves FID in the range 5.5--10.5 (depending on training FLOPs) using 154M images and $\sim$1176 A100 GPU-days.
+Paris uses 14$\times$ less training data and 16$\times$ fewer GPU-days, with 1.19--2.26$\times$ higher FID.
+These results demonstrate that decentralized diffusion training can achieve competitive generation quality with substantially improved resource efficiency, making high-quality text-to-image generation accessible with commodity hardware and limited data.